HalilovRostislav/Learn-Python-for-free/lessons/Strings.md

 >>> 'Hi', 'Jake!'
 Hi Jake!
 ```
-In this case, the comma serves as a space for us when concatenating strings.
+In this case, the comma serves as space for us when concatenating strings.
 If you are trying to concatenate values ​​with different data types, you will get an error message, to avoid this, you need a comma.